curlyzik/varsity-pq-backend/README.md

 ```
 You are all set!
 Open [localhost:8000](http://localhost:8000/) to see the app.

-6. Push to your repo and open a pull request
+6. Make commits,push to your repo and open a pull request

  ## <p id="built-with">💻 Built with</p>